What to Do on the Côte d’Azur – 2025 Monaco Grand Prix

 World Stars Football Match

-If you happen to be in the area ahead of race weekend, the World Stars Football match normally takes place at Stade Louis II on Tuesday of race week at around 7pm.
+If you happen to be in the area ahead of race weekend, the World Stars Football match normally takes place at Stade Louis II on Tuesday of race week at 7pm.
 The charity football match at the stadium of Monaco A.S. in Fontvieille sees the A.S.
 Star Team MC take on the All Star Drivers.
 Lots of current and former F1 drivers normally take part, including local resident and Ferrari driver, Charles Leclerc.
+Tickets are cheap (about €15) and can be bought on the day.
+The World Stars match did not take place in 2024 but is expected to return for the 2025 Monaco Grand Prix.

-Visit Prince Rainier III’s car collection
+Visit Prince Rainier III’s Car Collection

-Prince Rainier III began collecting cars in the 1950s, and his now large and impressive collection is housed in its own museum, located on the Terrasses de Fontvieille, five minutes away from the railway station.
+Prince Rainier III began collecting cars in the 1950s, and his large and impressive collection is housed in its own museum, which moved to a new location near the swimming pool in 2022 (check location here).
 The collection has been open to the public since 1993, and features over 100 cars, including Ferraris, Maseratis, Lamborghinis and Alfa Romeos.
 The museum also has cars which have competed in the iconic Monte Carlo Rally and the F1 Monaco Grand Prix.
-The museum is open every day from 10am to 5:30pm.
-Entry for adults is €8, and for children under 16 is €4.
-You can find more information about the collection here.
+The museum is open every day of the year from 10am to 6pm (apart from Christmas day, December 25).
+Entry for adults is €10 (€5 for children 6-17).
+Get more information and book tickets.

 What to See & Do in Nice, France